Cacti/documentation/Contributing-Translations.md

 ## Considerations

-Cacti is licensed under GPL-2.0-or-later.
-Translation contributions are expected to be compatible with that license.
-When contributing through the Cacti Weblate instance, contributors may be prompted to accept the applicable license terms during the translation workflow.
+As Cacti is GPL2.0+, you acknowledge, by signing up to the Cacti Weblate site, that your contributions will be GPL2.0+ as well.

 ---